joaberch/got/README.md

 ---

 ## Features
-- Initializes a local repository
+- Initialize a local repository
-- Add files to staging area and commit it with a message
+- Add files to the staging area and commit it with a message
 - View current status of tracked files
 - Restore previous commits using its hash
 - Pure Go CLI with **0** external dependencies